TopShelfCraft/Walk/README.md

 # Walk

+Any other man stops and talks...
+But the walking man walks.

-_Provides a Craft-aware `array_walk()` method, plus some super-convenient console commands, allowing you to easily call Craft service methods on a collection of elements or values._
+_**Walk** provides a Craft-aware array walk method, plus some super-convenient console commands, allowing you to easily call Craft service methods on a collection of elements or values._

 **A [Top Shelf Craft](https://topshelfcraft.com) creation**
 [Michael Rog](https://michaelrog.com), Proprietor